 Instructions

-- Place 2 layers of paper towels or cheese cloth in a bowl.
+- Place 2 layers of paper towels or cheese cloth in a mixing bowl.
 Using the widest opening slots on a cheese grater, grate the peeled potatoes onto the cloth resting in the bowl.
 Once grated, wrap the shredded potato up with the cloth and firmly squeeze the water out of the potatoes so it drains into the bowl.
 DO NOT DISCARD the drippings.
 Let rest and settle.

-- Unwrap the squeezed, shredded potato into a large mixing bowl and grate the onion over it.
+- Unwrap the squeezed, shredded potato into a second large mixing bowl and grate the onion over it.

-- Go back to the bowl that the water from the squeezed potato is in.
+- Go back to the first mixing bowl that the water from the squeezed potato is in.
 As you tilt the bowl, you'll notice a bottom layer of a thick paste.
 This is the starch from the potato and is a key ingredient to making your latkes bind!
 Pour the water off the top to discard and add the potato paste to the mixing bowl with the shredded potatoes and onion.

 - Add the vegetable oil to a large, deep frying pan.
 It should be just enough to cover the bottom and about 1/8 - 1/4-inch high.
 Heat on high or medium-high until it hits about 365° (this will take about 5 minutes).
 IMPORTANT: DO NOT FRY UNTIL THE OIL IS HEATED.
 It must be fully heated to properly fry.
 Once heated (you can use a thermometer to really tell), add in a small blob of the latke mixture.
 If it bubbles and sizzles, you're ready to go!
 Make sure the heat is on medium-high now.